msteenhagen/indoxicate/content/_index.md

 Welcome to my personal website.
 On these pages you can find regular blog posts, occasional essays, and academic papers and teaching materials.
 I mostly write about philosophy, psychology, and the dreadful state of the world.

 Should you want to know more about me, I have included a [biographical note](about/).
+You can also subscribe to my <a href="http://indoxicate.me/atom.xml">RSS feed</a>.

 <!-- For information about how to contact me, please consult my [contact page](contact/).  -->